robcarver17/pysystemtrade/docs/backtesting.md

 Pooling across instruments is only available when calculating forecast weights.
 Again I recommend you check out this [blog post](https://qoppac.blogspot.com/2016/05/optimising-weights-with-costs.html).
-Only instruments whose rules have survived the application of a ceiling cost will be included in the pooling process.
+Only instruments whose rules have survived the application of a ceiling cost (`ceiling_cost_SR`) will be included in the pooling process.
+If you want to pool all instruments, regardless of costs, then you should set `ceiling_cost_SR` to be some high number, and use `post_ceiling_cost_SR` instead to eliminate expensive rules after the optimisation is complete (this is the default).

 ```